search icon

 Subscription Business Model Disadvantages

-One subscription model disadvantage is that it may be difficult to obtain customer commitment to a product in the initial phase.
+One subscription model disadvantage is that it may be difficult to obtain customer commitment to a product in the initial onboarding phase.
 Some companies may offer both standard purchasing and subscription options to allow customers to try out their product or service before committing to a subscription.
 The disadvantage of providing this option is that they may never choose to fully commit to a subscription.
 Offering the product or service at a discounted price for subscribers is a common way to incentivize subscription purchases.

 Another disadvantage could be a high unsubscribe rate.
 This could throw off sales projections and cause cash flow concerns.
-With a product subscription, your company may want to consider incentivizing a free product after a certain number of automatic subscription purchases.
+With a product subscription, a company may want to consider incentivizing a free product after a certain number of automatic subscription purchases.

-Considerations For Your Subscription Business Model Structure
+Considerations for a Subscription Business Model Structure

 Summary